kraken-io/krakenio-wp-plugin/README.md

  - All image uploaded throught the media uploader are optimized on-the-fly.
 All generated thumbnails are optimized too.
  - All images already present in the media library can be optimized individually.
- - This plugin not require any root or command-line access.
+ - This plugin does not require any root or command-line access.
 No compilation and installation of any binaries is necessary.
  - All optimization is carried out by sending images to Kraken.io's infrastructure, and downloading the optimized files to your Wordpress installation.
  - To use this plugin, you must obtain an API key and secret from [Kraken.io](https://kraken.io)